 8 pp. Roman, 203 pp.

 Iraqw is a Southern Cushitic language with a speaking population of 500,000 (and growing) in the Arusha province of Northern Tanzania in East Africa.
 It is a language which is thriving, despite the strong presence of Swahili in Tanzania.
 The success of its modernization process is due to the openness of the Iraqw people, who welcome new ideas and new people into their speaking group.
 This dictionary, however, is not a record of the Iraqw modernization process: it emphasizes those words and concepts which come from a former era in an attempt to record them before they are forgotten.
 Those loan words that are included are coded as such.

 This dictionary reflects the tradition of the Iraqw economy (which is agriculture in combination with animal husbandry), and the dominance of Iraqw in the home sphere and in the village.
 The book includes a thesaurus index organized according to semantic groupings, and an English index which helps the reader find the best Iraqw approximation of an English word in the Iraqw-English dictionary itself.

-A collection of historical Iraqw Texts, gathered between May 1935 and February 1936 by Paul Berger, edited by Roland Kießling, has been published in our programme, see the following link:
+A collection of historical Iraqw Texts, gathered between May 1935 and February 1936 by Paul Berger, edited by Roland Kießling, has been published in our programme (as well as further publications on South Cushitic languages), see the following links:

 - Die Rekonstruktion der südkuschitischen Sprachen (West-Rift)